K-means for Evolving Data Streams: Streaming Lloyd's Algorithm

-We now propose two efficient initialization strategies that combine information from UPC and ICB, by minimizing an upper-bound to the surrogate error function.
+Considering the trade-off between the PC and CC approaches, we propose two efficient initialization strategies that combine information from PC and CC, by minimizing an upper-bound to the surrogate error function.
 The next result defines an upper-bound for the surrogate error function that will allow us to determine a competitive initialization for the FS$K$M algorithm.